 Is it normal for dogs to pee in bed?

 Yes.
 Dogs mark their territories with their urine or feces, and your bed is not an exception.
 However, for dogs who have been potty-trained, this instinctive habit is less likely.
-If it isn’t so, you should train your dog to stop peeing in your house.
+If it isn’t so, you should train your dog to stop peeing on your bed.
 And, if you prefer sleeping alone, you should start training your dog to sleep on a dog bed before it becomes a habit.

 If your dog has peed on your bed, you can deodorize the scent and clean the stain with a pet deodorizer.